HomeBlogComplete Flute Fingering Chart: From Beginner to Advanced

 Master flute fingerings with this comprehensive guide covering standard fingerings, alternate fingerings, and advanced techniques.

-The flute uses a system of keys and tone holes operated by your fingers.
-The left hand controls the upper body, right hand the lower body.
+The modern flute uses a sophisticated system of keys and tone holes that work together to produce different pitches.
+Your left hand controls the upper body of the flute, while your right hand manages the lower body.
+This division creates an efficient system that allows for rapid technique and smooth musical lines.

 First Octave Fingerings (Low Register)